WebF0x/GeneralAI/AIs/CaseBasedAI/README.md

 Pros
 ----
 - Extremely good with known situations
-- Tries to find not only a good output but the best output
+- Will eventually find the BEST output
 - Fast

 Cons